iversonliu/Archaeological-prospection/README.md

 </br>

 ## Introduction <a name="introduction"></a>
 How people interpret the visual world is a mixture of perception and comprehension.
 Everyone’ eyes use their own unique “lens” providing them with a completely different perception to sense the surrounding world.
+What one archaeologist see as a stable, another would see as a storehouse.
 However, the scientific laws by which the Earth is observed are immutable.
 Every landscape result from certain environmental and anthropogenic factors.
 Similar things affect satellite imagery, which enables space archaeologists to observe and manually mark potential archaeological objects in the satellite images by obeying the “laws”.
 </br>

 There are some `limitations in this human-scale approach for archaeological object detection, which can be summarized as three parts`.